Marilynn A. Davis

 • Director, Folsom Institute for Real Estate, SMU Cox School of Business

-• Adjunct Professor, SMU Cox School of Business
+• Professor of Practice, SMU Cox School of Business

 • Member, Urban Land Institute